You can download the BANT Nutritional Therapy Descriptor at this link:

-By choosing a Nutritional Therapist who is a member of BANT you can be confident that they follow the strict BANT Code of Professional Practice, have professional indemnity insurance for clinical practice and also meet the membership entry criteria found at this link -
+By choosing a Nutritional Therapist who is a member of BANT you can be confident that they follow the strict CNHC Code of Conduct, Performance and Ethics and the BANT Professional Practice Handbook, have professional indemnity insurance for clinical practice and also meet the membership entry criteria found at this link -

-We are delighted to announce that we are working in collaboration with CAM Conferences for a series of three CAM Conferences in 2013.CLICK HERE TO BOOK YOUR PLACECLICK HERE FOR THE BOOKING FORM
+We are delighted to announce that we are working in collaboration with CAM Conferences for a series of five CAM Conferences in 2014.CLICK HERE TO BOOK YOUR PLACE

 To understand the differences between dietitians, nutritionists and nutritional therapists, please look at the following BANT briefing notes:

 To view or download the posters click the following links:

 British Association for Applied Nutrition and Nutritional Therapy27 Old Gloucester Street, London WC1N 3XXTelephone/Fax: 08706 061284